CalebBrett/Recipe-Server/README.md

    - Add tools needed (stove, 1cup measure, table spoon etc.) could eventually use to optimize cooking meals in parallel
    - Group ingredients and align with the step in instructions where needed

+Tools to use:
+   - Raspberry Pi
+   - SQL
+   - Nginx

+Tools to learn:
+   - More about web servers and networking
+   - Modern fullstack standards
+   - Next.js
+   - Prisma
+   - TypeScript

 ## Tasks:
 - [x] Plan
 - [x] Setup raspberry pi